Biruk-Abere/The-Pretrained-Transformer-Architecture/README.md

 The main difference is that in every word we have  three values called the query, key and value; these vectors are the key inputs to computing the attention value for each word.
 Our first step is we are going to associate each of the words with values called query, key and value pairs.
 We are going to see how well the queries and keys match, but all of them (q , k , v) are vectors.

+Question:-

-What does q,k,v represent in the self attention mechanism of the Transformer Architecture ?
+    • What does q,k,v represent in the self attention mechanism of the Transformer Architecture ?

 In the self attention mechanism of the Transformer architecture q , k , and v are known as the query, key and value vectors respectively.